 More About Healing Supplements

 Curcumin, the active form of turmeric (the spice that makes curry that golden/orange-color), is a potent anti-inflammatory and immunomodulatory agent.
 Oh … did I mention that about 60-70% of the immune system resides in the gut?
 Break the gut down and you compromise the immune system too.

 And then there’s probiotics.
 Commercials touting their praises flood the media.
 They guard those infamous “tight junctions” and keep them close.
 As well as populating the mucosal lining that protects them.
 And inhibiting the growth of pathogens and other bad bacteria.

 Other Things to Heal Your Gut

 Oh … and did I mention the benefits of an unprocessed diet?
 One full of non-GMO, organic fruits, vegetables, whole grains and beans, and organic meats, poultry, and fish?
 I know you’ve heard how great this diet is forever.

-But it DOES ultimately prevent those problems the article poses.
-And it IS the first-line defense for most pathologies.
+But it DOES ultimately prevent those problems that the articles poses.
+And it IS the first-line defense for most illness.
 Because the substances created by processing foods are minimal in it.
 And … guess what … you don’t even need supplements or other interventions.
 You can have your all-natural-food cake and eat it too!

 Got leaky gut (80% of us do)?
 Want to get started on the road to healing?
 You should always begin with diet.
 And I’ve got the very thing … it’s my BRAND-NEW IMMUNE BOOST DIET.